Teeth Whitening: Methods, Types, Pros, and Cons

 • Limited Impact on Intrinsic Stains: Intrinsic stains that are deeply embedded in the tooth structure may not be effectively treated with in-office teeth whitening alone.
 Severe intrinsic stains may require alternative cosmetic dental procedures such as veneers or dental bonding for optimal results.

-2. At-Home Teeth Whitening Kits:
+2. At-Home Teeth Whitening Kits

 At-home teeth whitening kits are a popular option for teeth whitening that allows individuals to achieve a brighter smile in the comfort of their own homes.
 These kits typically include custom-made trays and whitening gel that are provided by a dentist.